 - 1. Referring a student to the Alexandria Court Services Unit Attendance Review Panel - 2.
 Initiation of a complaint to the Alexandria Juvenile and Domestic Relations Court against a parent or guardian, pursuant to Virginia Code 22.1-262 - 3.
 Filing a CHINS (Child in Need of Supervision) Petition with the Juvenile and Domestic Relations Court as defined in Virginia Code § 16.1-228 and authorized by § 16.1-241.2 - 4.
-Participation in juvenile probationary supervision services - 5.
+Participation in juvenile probation supervision services - 5.
 Loss of student's driver's license

-Please note that any student who is absent from school without verification for 15 consecutive days will be officially withdrawn from school per the compulsory attendance expectations noted in the Virginia Code 22.1-254.
+Please note that any student who is absent from school without verification for 15 consecutive days will be officially withdrawn from school per the compulsory attendance expectations noted in the Virginia Administrative Code 8VAC20-110-130.
 The principal or stated designee will alert parents/guardians in writing at such time that a student is removed from school records.
 In an effort to prevent the above stated scenarios, it is imperative that parents/guardians provide verbal and/or written notification to school personnel each time their child will be absent from school.

 Student absences may be excused, pending verification from the guardian and/or another designated professional.
-Examples of excused absences may include, but are not limited to, the following conditions defined in the Alexandria City Public Schools Attendance Policy Regulation (JEA-R):
+Examples of excused absences may include, but are not limited to, the following conditions defined in the Alexandria City Public Schools Attendance Policy Regulation (JEA-R/JED-R):

 - 1. Medical Illnesses (Physical or Mental).
-A principal may request that documentation from a physician be provided after the student has accrued 3 consecutive absences or 10 or more absences within a given school year. - 2.
-Medical and dental examinations - 3.
-Observance of a religious holiday - 4.
-Student court hearings - 5.
-Students who have been approved to participate in school sponsored activities (inside and outside of the school building) - 6.
-Students who have been assigned In-School (ISS), Alternate Instructional Support (AIS) or Out-of-School Suspension (OSS) - 7.
+A principal may request that documentation from a physician be provided after the student has accrued 3 consecutive absences or 10 or more absences within a given school year.

+- 2. Medical and dental examinations

+- 3. Observance of a religious holiday

+- 4. Student court hearings

+- 5. Students who have been approved to participate in school sponsored activities (inside and outside of the school building)

+- 6. Students who have been assigned In-School (ISS), Alternate Instructional Support (AIS) or Out-of-School Suspension (OSS) - 7.
 Family emergencies (loss of a loved one, unexpected residence dislocation, critical injuries to family members, etc.).

 Parents/guardians are expected to plan extended travel and vacations days around ACPS scheduled breaks and approved holidays - 8.
 ACPS transportation services related delays

 Timeliness is also a core expectation of the ACPS student attendance policy.
 Tardiness to school is a critical factor that impacts the overall academic experience and success of students.
 Tardiness encompasses any variation of time that extends beyond the principal's documented start time for the school day or class period.
 Parents/guardians are expected to provide verbal and/or written notification to designated school personnel each time a child is late to school.
-Examples of excused tardies may include, but are not limited to, the following:
+Examples of excused tardies may include, but are not limited to, the reasons for excused full day absences above.
+Tardies to class during the school day will be excused at the discretion of the principal or designee